medialab/minet/docs/cli.md

 Examples:

 .
-Get posts from a user by their handle:
+Get posts from a profile by their handle:
-    $ minet bluesky user-posts @bsky.app
+    $ minet bluesky profile-posts @bsky.app

 .
-Get 150 last posts from a user by their DID:
+Get 150 last posts from a profile by their DID:
-    $ minet bluesky user-posts did:plc:z72i7hdynmk6r22z27h6tvur --limit 150
+    $ minet bluesky profile-posts did:plc:z72i7hdynmk6r22z27h6tvur --limit 150

 .
-Get posts from users by their handles from a CSV file:
+Get posts from profiles by their handles from a CSV file:
-    $ minet bluesky user-posts <handle-column> -i users.csv
+    $ minet bluesky profile-posts <handle-column> -i profiles.csv

 Tips: